pzheng2/TomaToDo/README.md

 ## Tradeoffs/Decisions

-- I automatically stops the timer whenever the user switches between TODOs.
-This removes the possibility of multiple timers running at once while also disincentivizes the user from looking through their TODOs while their timer is running.
+- I automatically stop the timer whenever the user switches between TODOs and creates new TODOs.
+This removes the possibility of multiple timers running at once while also disincentives the user from looking through their TODOs while their timer is running.

 - Allows user to pause/resume the timer.
 A user might have something urgent and can't complete a 25 minute interval.